Degree Sequences vs. Forests in Finite Graphs: Abstract

 \section{Abstract}

-We prove a conjecture of Shteiner and Shteyner stating that for a bipartite graph $G=(V,E)$, the number of forests in $G$ equals the number of degree sequences arising from its spanning subgraphs.
-In the process, we provide several equivalent evaluations of the Tutte polynomial $T_G(x,y)$ at $(2,1)$, including interpretations in terms of degree vectors obtained from orientations of $G$.
+We prove two conjectures of Shteiner and Shteyner stating that for an undirected graph $G=(V,E)$, the number of degree sequences arising from its spanning subgraphs is at least the number of forests in $G$, with equality if and only if $G$ is bipartite.
+In the process of proving the bipartite case, we provide several equivalent evaluations of the Tutte polynomial $T_G(x,y)$ at $(2,1)$, including interpretations in terms of degree vectors obtained from orientations of $G$.
+For the non-bipartite case, we prove strict inequality by expressing degree sequences as subset sums of signless incidence vectors and comparing these with linearly independent edge sets, showing that the presence of odd cycles yields additional independent sets beyond forests.
+We further strengthen this result by introducing odd pseudoforests, showing that their number is bounded above by the number of degree sequences and characterizing the corresponding independent sets accordingly.

 {\arabic{footnote}}

 In recent work on counting matrices \cite{shteiner2025comparingnumberssubforestssubgraphdegreetuples}, Shteiner and Shteyner have proposed two conjectures on the enumeration of degree sequences of subgraphs of a given graph.
 Since different subgraphs can have the same degree sequence, this problem is nontrivial.
 Shteiner and Shteyner have conjectured that the number of degree sequences of subgraphs of a bipartite graph $G$ equals the $(2,1)$-value of its Tutte polynomial (also known to be the number of forests in $G$), and furthermore, that this equality becomes an inequality for non-bipartite $G$.